priyadarshani17/EDA-project-on-hotel-booking-/README.md

 # Priyadarshani17/Hotel-Booking-analysis
-1.Problem Statement :
+Problem Statement :
 We have been provided with hotel booking data for three years.
 We have to analyze the hotel booking behavior of customers as well as discover important factors that govern the bookings.
 We will analyze some important aspects of hotel bookings which will help us identify major loopholes and give us insights which will be helpful to run a profitable hotel business.

-2. Introduction :
+Introduction :
 This is our capstone project on exploratory data analysis on hotel booking in which we solved different questions like the optimal length of stay in order to get the best daily rate?
 What if you wanted to predict whether or not a hotel was likely to receive a disproportionately high number of special requests?
 Etc. This hotel booking dataset can help you explore those questions!
 This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, meal perferance, among other things.
 The main objective of this project is to explore and analyze data to discover important factors that governs the bookings and give insights to hotel management, which can perform various campaigns to boots the business and performance.
-.

 Data Description :
 ●	hotel: Name of hotel ( City or Resort)
 ●	is_canceled: Whether the booking is canceled or not (0 for no canceled and 1 for canceled) ●	lead_time: time (in days) between booking transaction and actual arrival.